danhawkins/dannyhawkins-me/content/posts/theme-toggle-react-tailwind.md

 ## Create a basic layout

-We need a basic layout that supports dark mode remove the contents of `App.css` as we won't be needing them, and replace `App.tsx` with the following
+We need a basic layout that supports dark mode, remove the contents of `App.css` as we won't be needing them, and replace `App.tsx` with the following

 ```typescript
 // App.tsx